silcprotocol/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### bytes

-* Bytes of length shorter or equal to 32 are rendered in hexadecimal, all capital letters, without the `0x` prefix.
+* Bytes of length shorter or equal to 35 are rendered in hexadecimal, all capital letters, without the `0x` prefix.
-* Bytes of length greater than 32 are hashed using SHA256.
+* Bytes of length greater than 35 are hashed using SHA256.
 The rendered text is `SHA-256=`, followed by the 32-byte hash, in hexadecimal, all capital letters, without the `0x` prefix.
 * The hexadecimal string is finally separated into groups of 4 digits, with a space `' '` as separator.
 If the bytes length is odd, the 2 remaining hexadecimal characters are at the end.

+The number 35 was chosen because it is the longest length where the hashed-and-prefixed representation is longer than the original data directly formatted, using the 3 rules above.
+More specifically:
+- a 35-byte array will have 70 hex characters, plus 17 space characters, resulting in 87 characters.
+- byte arrays starting from length 36 will be be hashed to 32 bytes, which is 64 hex characters plus 15 spaces, and with the `SHA-256=` prefix, it takes 87 characters.
+Also, secp256k1 public keys have length 33, so their Textual representation is not their hashed value, which we would like to avoid.

-Note: Data longer than 32 bytes are not rendered in a way that can be inverted.
+Note: Data longer than 35 bytes are not rendered in a way that can be inverted.
 See ADR-050's [section about invertability](./adr-050-sign-mode-textual.md#invertible-rendering) for a discussion.

 #### Examples